 2018h 26

-Petit Village can trace its roots to the 18th century but became known when the family Dufresne (vintners) from Libourne purchased it after the French revolution (1799).
-In 1919, a well known Bordeaux negociant, Fernand Ginestet, already the owner of Cos d'Estournel and Chateau Margaux, bought Petit Village.
+Petit Village can trace its roots to the 18th century but become known when the family Dufresne (vintners) from Libourne purchased it after the French Revolution (1799).
+In 1919, a well-known Bordeaux negociant, Fernand Ginestet, the owner of Cos d'Estournel and Chateau Margaux, bought Petit Village.
 Because of bad times financially in the 1970s, Ginestets were forced to sell Petit Village, and the buyer was Bruno Prats in 1970, who also bought Cos d'Estournel in the same year.
 In 1989, Bruno Prats sold Petit Village to an insurance company, AXA Millesimes.

 There is 10.5 ha of vines, with 78% Merlot, 18% Cabernet Franc, and 7% Cabernet Sauvignon.
 60% new oak + 40% one-year-old barrels are used for a maturing period of 5 months.